wpdevelopment11/codeblocks/README.md

 Insert the languages in all Markdown files in `/path/on/host`:

-* Replace `/path/on/host` with your Markdown files directory.
+* Replace `/path/on/host` with the directory containing Markdown files.

 ```bash
 docker run --rm -v /path/on/host:/app/mdfiles codeblocks --edit mdfiles